department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/norms-communication.md

 ### 2. Use the 2 Slack channels for different purposes.

 * **For product questions** use your team's "product" Slack channel (e.g., *#claimsmodern*).
-  * Example question: "Where can I find previous research?",
+  * Example question: "Where can I find previous research?"
 * **For process questions**, use the *#support-external* Slack channel.
   * Example questions: "I can't get the proxy to work" or "How do I integrate this into that?" or "How do I use Zenhub to do X?"
 * If you don't get a response within a few hours, ping someone you know in the channel to look at your question.